 Well it happened.
 He's totally and extremely on board now.
 No tantrums in the last 2 weeks.
-Consistency in finishing his work within his 3 hour (2-10 min break) timeframe in the last 2 weeks.
+Consistency in finishing his work within his 3 hour (2-10 min break) time frame in the last 2 weeks.
 And one 'stomping' up the stairs, was easily redirected with him grumbling an apology, and asking for 5 min break.
 Actually communicating to me.
 This confirmed what I'd known in my heart for a long time.
-My child was not ADD or ADHD or oppositional defiant.
+My child was not ADD or ADHD or Opposition defiant.
 I'd known his behavior wasn't consistent.
 Figured it was caused by a teacher hitting him, and another playing mind games with him, along with bullying by bigger kids (my son is on the shorter side for his age).
 But for the longest time, he'd act a certain way at school and differently at home.
 So with that acting out behavior developed after years of being bullied at school, we are back on track!
 Woot!

 OUR TYPICAL DAYS NOW THAT WE ARE ALL TRAINED

 Welcome to a peek into our hectic day as a Working Parent who homeschools their 2 kids after a day of work.
 Or, Dear Hubba (DH) may pitch in with help of our other Substitute Teacher, Dazzling Big Sis.